Table of Contents

 To say the amount of data created each day is growing rapidly would be a massive understatement.
-In fact, 90% of the data that exists in the world today was created in the last two years alone.
-And—the current global output of data is roughly 2.5 quintillion bytes a day.
-As technology advances and we become more and more connected, these numbers will undoubtedly expand (source).
+In fact, there are 40 times more bytes in the digital universe than there are stars in the observable universe.
+As technology advances and we become more and more connected, these numbers will undoubtedly expand.

-Current legislation is no longer enough to protect and govern personal data.
-In fact, it only protects names, addresses, and photos.
-In an effort to bring legislation up to speed with the current state of technology, GDPR will extend protection to cover a much wider array of personal data.
+Decades-old legislation is no longer enough to protect and govern personal data.
+It only protects names, addresses, and photos.
+In an effort to bring legislation up to speed with the current state of technology, GDPR extends protection to cover a much wider array of personal data.

 The official definition of personal data as it pertains to GDPR, reads as follows: